accounts-payable icon

 What is a supplier portal?

-A supplier portal efficiently handles shared business processes through a web interface.
+A supplier portal efficiently handles shared business processes through a web interface, having indispensable features that include:

 • 24×7 access to view real-time data